digitalrebar/doc/principles/heterogenous-os-support.rst

 Heterogenous Operating System Support
 =====================================

-This file documents how to deploy multiple different operating systems in Digital Rebar.
+This section documents how to deploy multiple different operating systems in Digital Rebar.

-Right now deploying a hetrogenous OS cluster in Digital Rebar relies on a few prerequisites:
+Deploying a hetrogenous OS cluster in Digital Rebar relies on a few prerequisites:

 -  Online mode.